wer340/python-angelayu/day-32/readme.md

 +two step pass off❌
 +user your phone login off❌
 +then  trun on less secure app✅
-## for new update Gmail   You need to generate an app [password for this.
-See](https://support.google.com/accounts/answer/185833?hl=en)
+## for new update Gmail   You need to generate an app [password for this](https://support.google.com/accounts/answer/185833?hl=en)
 ```python
 import smtplib
 connection = smtplib.SMTP_SSL('smtp.gmail.com', 465)